daveprowse/tac-course/lesson-06/terraform-with-cloud-init.md

   http://<ipaddress>
   ```

+  You should see the default mkdocs project running on the web server.

 > Tip: Automatically open the browser to the IP address of the instance from the VSCode terminal.
 Example: `firefox <ipaddress>`.
 Replace the browser with your tool of choice!

 - Play around with it!
 You did good!

+> Note: to see a *real* example of mkdocs in action, check out the Draw On Gnome extension: https://daveprowse.github.io/Draw-On-Gnome/.

-- When complete, be sure to destroy the infrastructure.
+**- When complete, be sure to DESTROY the infrastructure.**

 ---
 ## *That was a lot of tech!
 Great job!*